Welding wires and nappes

 1. Preparation

-Before attempting to weld broken claws back on, you should do a few preliminary exercises with round wire (e.g. Au 585).
+Before attempting to weld broken prongs back on, you should do a few preliminary exercises with round wire (e.g. Au 585).

 Straighten the wire ends with a file.